-From a naturalistic perspective, the philosophy of cognitive science has made an effort to understand the phenomena of interest and to enrich empirical research by offering an integral framework, at a higher, more abstract, level of analysis.
-By paying close attention to the methodologies and practices of plant scientists, the philosophy of plant neurobiology can play a role equivalent to the one that philosophy is now playing within cognitive science.
-Because plant neurobiology is becoming increasingly inclusive, encompassing a broad range of disciplines, from molecular biology to population ecology and ecosystems, the philosophy of plant neurobiology can help rephrase problems and unify approaches that cut across the plant sciences.
-An aim of the philosophy of plant neurobiology is thus to systematize research with an eye to putting forward an explanatory framework that integrates work on plant signaling and adaptive behavior that spans many different disciplines and levels of description.
-The philosophy of plant neurobiology can further play a leading role in making plant scientists aware of the variety of cognitive science paradigms, their pitfalls and virtues, in order to adopt them in the quest for plant intelligence (see the two guiding principles, below).
+plant neurobiology can play a role equivalent to the one that philosophy is now playing within cognitive science.5 Because plant neurobiology is becoming increasingly inclusive, encompassing a broad range of disciplines, from molecular biology to population ecology and ecosystems, the philosophy of plant neurobiology can help rephrase problems and unify approaches that cut across the plant sciences.
+An aim of the philosophy of plant neurobiology is thus to systematize research with an eye to putting forward explanatory frameworks that integrate work on plant signaling and adaptive behavior that spans many different disciplines and levels of description.
+The philosophy of plant neurobiology can further play a leading role in making plant scientists aware of the variety of cognitive science paradigms, their pitfalls and virtues, in order to adopt them in the quest for plant intelligence.

 By drawing an analogy with the "cognitive hexagon" of the cognitive sciences, the structure of plant neurobiology may be represented by a "plant neurobiology hexagon" whose vertices are the aforementioned plant neurobiology disciplines.
-Figure 2 illustrates the existing connections among disciplines that operate at different levels of discourse, where connecting lines reflect the ties between them, as well as between plant neurobiology and philosophy itself (it is hoped that philosophers of plant
+Figure 2 illustrates the existing connections among disciplines that operate at different levels of discourse, where connecting lines reflect the ties between them, as well as between plant neurobiology and philosophy itself (it is hoped that philosophers of plant neurobiology hexagon as possible).

-&lt;sup>3 Echoing the distinction between a philosophy of cognitive science and a philosophy in cognitive science made explicit in cognitive science research (Brook, 2009), we may say that the discipline comprehends a philosophy of plant neurobiology and a philosophy in plant neurobiology.
+5 Echoing the distinction between a philosophy of cognitive science and a philosophy in cognitive science made explicit in cognitive science research (Brook 2009), we may say that the discipline comprehends a philosophy of plant neurobiology and a philosophy in plant neurobiology.
 Dennett's (2009) and Thagard's (2009) respective ways of approaching the relation between philosophy and cognitive science is also congenial with the one herewith defended in the domain of plant neurobiology.